kevinsuwala/training_plan/README.md

 - send a post request to ```/api/utils/dummydata``` and it will create lots of dummy users, programs and stuff

 ### Basic JSON idea

+See [API documentation](api-documentation/), specifically for the [Workout Programs](api-documentation/endpoints/workoutprograms.md) and [Users](api-documentation/endpoints/users.md) for more information

 ```
 // GET day: x for workout id: y
 // you'd do this to populate day section of workout builder